reactome/release-update-dois/downloadDirectory/README.md

 This step uses the <a href="https://github.com/reactome/Pathway-Exchange/blob/master/src/org/reactome/gsea/ReactomeToMsigDBExport.java">ReactomeToMsigDBExport</a> method found in Pathway-Exchange.
 Ensure that the jar has been installed locally, as described in an earlier <a href="https://github.com/reactome/data-release-pipeline/tree/feature/download-directory/downloadDirectory#-preparing-and-running-download-directory">section</a> of this document.
 It takes all <b>Human</b> Pathway instances in the `test_reactome` database and converts the data to <i>MSigDB</i> format, which can be used in <i>Gene Set Enrichment Analysis</i> (GSEA).
 More information can be found at the GSEA <a href="http://software.broadinstitute.org/gsea/msigdb">website</a>.

-The `Reactome.gmt.zip` file produced is a tab-seperated with each row having varying numbers of columns.
+The `Reactome.gmt.zip` file produced is tab-seperated, with each row having varying numbers of columns.
 The first few columns for each row are a Pathway instance's <i>displayName</i> and <i>stableIdentifier</i> values, and the string `Reactome Pathway`.
 This third column is added manually after initially generating the `Reactome.gmt` file.
 The remaining columns are all gene names that are associated with the Pathway instance (needs confirmation).
-The <b>GSEAOutput</b> step attempts to add a line for each Human Pathway, but some entries are excluded due to missing attributes in the instance, meaning that the file should have almost as many lines as there are Human Pathway instances in `test_reactome`.
+The <b>GSEAOutput</b> step attempts to add a line for each Human Pathway, but some entries are excluded due to missing attributes in the instance, meaning that the file should have nearly as many lines as there are Human Pathway instances in `test_reactome`.

 <h4>ReactomeBook</h4>